 Other government-driven programs seek to bring together libraries around other kinds of goals.
-One example is the National Digital Information Infrastructure and Preservation Program (NDIIPP),521 a program to investigate digital preservation challenges.
+One example is the National Digital Information Infrastructure and Preservation Program (NDIIPP), a program to investigate digital preservation challenges.
 The Library of Congress provides central leadership and programmatic support as well as coordinating the activities of a large network of institutions, including many libraries as well as other partners.
-This program was funded specifically by the US Congress to "to develop a national approach to digital preservation."522 The Program has funded a substantial number of projects and programs across its community, including efforts to develop technologies, policies, specific preservation programs, and more.
-More recently, the Program launched the National Digital Stewardship Alliance, which emphasizes the formation of relationships between "government agencies, educational institutions, non-profit organizations and businesses to preserve a distributed national digital collection for the benefit of citizens now and in the future."523 together libraries, research institutions, and others, coordinating "centers of excellence' ... dedicated to enhancing collective information and services among the members and their partners for all those seeking agricultural information over the Internet."
+This program was funded specifically by the US Congress to "to develop a national approach to digital preservation."
+The Program has funded a substantial number of projects and programs across its community, including efforts to develop technologies, policies, specific preservation programs, and more.
+More recently, the Program launched the National Digital Stewardship Alliance, which emphasizes the formation of relationships between "government agencies, educational institutions, non-profit organizations and businesses to preserve a distributed national digital collection for the benefit of citizens now and in the future."

+Although not explicitly a network of libraries, the Agriculture Network Information Center (AgNIC) is also worth discussing here; AgNIC - a program coordinated by the National Agricultural Library - brings together libraries, research institutions, and others, coordinating "centers of excellence' ... dedicated to enhancing collective information and services among the members and their partners for all those seeking agricultural information over the Internet."
 Participants "select important information sources that are readily available on the Internet for inclusion in the AgNIC system, ... create resources and tools to assist customers in accessing key information on selected topics, ... offer concentrated subject sites, and ... monitor search term logs and usage (or site) statistics to evaluate and modify services."
 AgNIC offers an example of a government-coordinated program that focuses on the production and organization of information, collaboratively developing a shared resource, rather than the dissemination of information that is the emphasis of many depository programs.